-The Secretary of DOL has the regulatory authority to exempt employers with fewer than 50 employees from the requirement to provide leave due to school closings or child care unavailability if the provision of Emergency Paid Sick Leave Requirement "would jeopardize the viability of the business as a going concern."
-The DOL Leave Q&As state that a small business may claim this exemption if an authorized officer of the business has determined that:
+The Secretary of DOL has the regulatory authority to exempt employers with fewer than 50 employees if the provision of Emergency Paid Sick Leave Requirement "would jeopardize the viability of the business as a going concern."
+The Temporary Regulations make clear that the application of the exemption is temporal in nature - i.e., a list of factors must be considered with each employee (or employees, if multiple applications are made at the same time).
+Namely, an authorized officer of the business must, in conjunction with each employee (or group of employees) that applies for Emergency Paid Sick Leave, make a determination that:

-- the provision of Expanded FMLA Leave would result in the small business's expenses and financial obligations exceeding available business revenues and cause the small business to cease operating at a minimal capacity; - the absence of the employee or employees requesting the Expanded FMLA Leave would entail a substantial risk to the financial health or operational capabilities of the small business because of their specialized skills, knowledge of the business, or responsibilities; or - there are not sufficient workers who are able, willing, and qualified, and who will be available at the time and place needed, to perform the labor or services provided by the employee or employees requesting Expanded FMLA Leave, and these labor or services are needed for the small business to operate at a minimal capacity.
+- the provision of Emergency Paid Sick Leave Leave would result in the small business's expenses and financial obligations exceeding available business revenues and cause the small business to cease operating at a minimal capacity; - the absence of the employee or employees requesting the Emergency Paid Sick Leave would entail a substantial risk to the financial health or operational capabilities of the small business because of their specialized skills, knowledge of the business, or responsibilities; or - there are not sufficient workers who are able, willing, and qualified, and who will be available at the time and place needed, to perform the labor or services provided by the employee or employees requesting Emergency Paid Sick Leave Leave, and these labor or services are needed for the small business to operate at a minimal capacity.